openstack/openstack-manuals/doc/arch-design/source/legal-security-requirements.rst

 possible to replicate a second private cloud by integrating with a private Cloud-as-a-Service deployment.
-The organization does not buy the hardware, but also does not share with other tenants.
+The organization does not buy the hardware, but also does not share with other projects.
 It is also possible to use a provider that hosts a bare-metal public cloud instance for which the hardware is dedicated only to one customer, or a provider that offers private Cloud-as-a-Service.